What happens on Inauguration Day? What does “inauguration” mean? How do we “swear in” a president? Here are some inauguration fun facts.

 What Does “Inauguration” Mean?

-The word “inauguration” means “beginning,” and comes from the ancient practice of augury, which means predicting the future.
+The word “inauguration” means “beginning” and comes from the ancient practice of augury, which means predicting the future.
 The day marks the start of a president’s term in office.

-Where Does Inauguration Day Take Place?
+Where Is the Inauguration Day Held?

 What Happens on Inauguration Day?